github/docs/CONTRIBUTING.md

+Zachry Tyler Wood Author.
-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+ Welcome to GitHub docs contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.